dgaydukov/cert-aws/sa/files/sa.md

 For eks fargate every pod is single ec2 with SG.

 ###### ElastiCache
-ElastiCache - manages service that runs Memcached/Redis server nodes in cloud.
+Managed service that runs Memcached/Redis server nodes in cloud.
 It automates common administrative tasks required to operate a distributed in-memory key-value environment, consists of:
 * node - smallest building block - network-attached RAM
 * shard (node group) - primary node and zero or more read-replicas
 * cluster (replication group) - group of shards